FredHutch/Galeano-Nino-Bullman-Intratumoral-Microbiota-2022/README.md

    1. Identification of microbial reads within single cells GEX libraries (`Pipeline_GEX.sh`)
    2. INVADEseq bacterial 16S rRNA gene libraries (`Pipeline_16S.sh`).
 The variable `CELLRANGER_FOLDER_NOVA` should be set to the output folder from the `Pipeline_GEX.sh` script.
    3. Combine and deduplication of microbial metadata from step 1 & 2 (`merge_metadata.py` and `metadata_dedup.py`).
 The folder used as outputs from the previous steps should be provided as an argument to the `merge_metadata.py` script.
+###   Output Data:
+   - `headneck_GEX_16s_mix_dedup.csv` containing bacteria UMI counting matrix that can be used as metadata in single cell process.
 ###   Processing of single cell data
    1. Seurat data processing, Harmony integration, SingleR annotation and copyKAT predication (`Single_Cell.r`)
    2. Differentially expression analysis and GSEA (`DE.r`)
-   3. summarize numbers of bacteria reads and UMIs in single cell data (`validate_and_count.py`)
 ## Part 2: 10x Visium spatial transcriptomic data
    1. Identification of microbial reads within 10x Visium spatial transcriptomic data (`Pipeline_Visium.sh`)
-   2. Bioinformatic analysis of 10x Visium spatial transcriptomic data (Visium.r)
+   2. Bioinformatic analysis of 10x Visium spatial transcriptomic data (`Visium.r`)
+   3. summarize numbers of bacteria reads and UMIs in 10X Visium data (`validate_and_count.py`) The folder used as outputs from the previous steps should be provided as an argument to the `Pipeline_Visium.sh` script.
+###   Output Data:
+   - `CRC_16.visium.raw_matrix.genus.csv` and `OSCC_2.visium.raw_matrix.genus.csv` containing bacteria UMI counting matrix that can be used as metadata in visium data process
+   - `CRC_16.visium.raw_matrix.validate.csv` and  `OSCC_2.visium.raw_matrix.validate.csv` containing validation data taht can be used as the input of `validate_and_count.py`